Geometric convergence results for closed minimal surfaces via bubbling analysis: Introduction

 \

 \textsl{Acknowledgements.} The authors would like to thank Andr\'e Neves for suggesting the question which inspired this research project.
 During the preparation of this article, L. A. was supported by the EPSRC on a Programme Grant entitled `Singularities of Geometric Partial Differential Equations' reference number EP/K00865X/1.
 This project was completed while A. C. was a visiting professor at the Scuola Normale Superiore, and he would like to thank the faculty and staff members for the warm hospitality and excellent working conditions.
+Some results have been sharpened in the revision process based on the improved index estimate in \cite{CM18b}, that appeared after a first version of this article had been submitted.
+We thank the anonymous referee for suggesting these revisions.